iandix/learn-ros/README.md

 _Note: We'll use here the nvidia-docker 1.0 legacy version since the new nvidia-docker2 still lacks support to OpenGL_

-## Step 3: Building the 'learn-ai' Docker Image
+## Step 3: Building the 'learn-ros' Docker Image

 If you want to skip the small talk and get straigh down to business just run on your terminal: